Home » Production » Gels in Pharmaceuticals: Types of Gels and Standard Test

 Types of Gels In Pharmaceuticals:

-The Polymers such as natural gum, Pectin, Tragacanth, Agar, Alginic acid, Carrageen, and synthetic, semi-synthetic material, MethylCellulose, Hydroxy methylcellulose, Carboxymethylcellulose, and the carbopols is used to prepare pharmaceutical gels.
+The Polymers such as natural gum, Pectin, Tragacanth, Agar, Alginic acid, Carrageen, as well as synthetic, semi-synthetic materials like; MethylCellulose, Hydroxy methylcellulose, Carboxymethylcellulose, and the carbopols is used to prepare pharmaceutical gels.
 Gels are prepared by either a fusion process or a unique process required for a specific gellant.

 Gels: Gels are usually clear transparent semisolids containing solubilized active substances.